rafnixschaf/iota/crates/iota-framework/packages/stardust/design.md

 ## Migrating Basic Outputs

-Every Basic Output has an `Address Unlock` and an `IOTA` balance (u64).
+Every Basic Output has an `Address Unlock` and some `coin` balance (u64).
 Depending on what other fields we have, we will create different objects.
+For an instance `coin` is `IOTA` here:

 [Decision graph on what to do with a basic output during migration](./basic_migration_graph.svg)